Does this test have other names?

 Being sick or under stress, and taking certain medicines can affect your results.

-What you eat, how often you exercise, and whether you smoke can also affect your lipid
+What you eat, how often you exercise, and if you smoke can also affect your lipid

 How do I prepare for the test?

-You may need to not eat or drink anything but water for 12 to 14 hours before this
+You may need to fast (not eat or drink anything but water) for a certain amount of

-test.
-In addition, be sure your healthcare provider knows about all medicines, herbs,
+hours before this test.
+In addition, be sure your healthcare provider knows about